IMPORTANT: Beginning in 2015, the Global East Asia program will transition into a Problems without Passports (PwP) program.

 Can EASC 360 count towards my major/minor?

 If you are an EAAS (East Asian Area Studies) major/minor, definitely.
 For other departments, it depends on the course content, and whether or not your advisor will allow for substitution.
-Majors you can probably count it for: History (China), International Relations (Japan), EALC (all).
+Majors you can probably count it for: History (China), History and American Studies (Japan), EALC (all).
 Check with your academic advisor!

 I am a transfer student and took East Asia-related coursework at my previous institution.
 Can those courses count towards the 2-course requirement?